 Traders should consider scalping major currency pairs such as the EUR/USD, GBP/USD and AUD/USD, as well as minor currency pairs including the AUD/GBP.
 This is because they will be dipping in and out of the market very frequently and these currencies have the highest trade volumes and the tightest spreads to minimise losses.
 The tighter the spread, the fewer the number of pips the rate has to move before your trade is in profit.
 However, some more experienced traders may prefer to scalp minor or exotic pairs, which generally have higher volatility than the major currency pairs but carry greater risks.

 There is a general consensus between traders for the best times to scalp forex, although this does depend on the currency.
 For example, trading a currency pair based on the GBP tends to be most successful throughout the first hour of the London trading session, mid-morning.
 However, the best time to trade any major currency pairs is generally throughout the first few hours of the New York trading session, as the USD has the highest trading volume.
-It goes without saying that traders do not monitor charts outside of trading hours for their chosen market.
+It goes without saying that scalpers do not monitor charts outside of forex trading hours.
 Some scalpers also prefer to trade in the early hours of the morning when the market is most volatile, though this technique is advised for professional investors only, rather than amateurs, as the risks could create greater consequences.

 The forex market can be volatile and instead of showing small price fluctuations, it can occasionally collapse or change direction entirely.
 This requires the scalper to think with immediate effect on how to ensure that the position does not incur too many losses, and that the subsequent trades make up for any losses with greater profits.
 Other risks of scalping include entering and exiting the trade too late.
 Volatile price movements between currency pairs are frequent and if the market starts going against your open position, it can be difficult to close the trade quickly enough before losing capital.
 The use of a high amount of leverage is also very risky.
 Forex margins can help to boost profits if scalpers are successful, however, they can also magnify losses if the trades are poorly executed.